-Observing atmospheric composition from space provides critical data for forecasting air quality, assessing climate change, and monitoring the long-term variabilities in tropospheric and stratospheric compositions.
-In the last two decades, satellite-borne instruments onboard polar-orbiting satellites in Low-Earth Orbit (LEO) have demonstrated their full capabilities in observing the atmospheric composition (e.g., Clerbaux et al., 2003; Crevoisier et al., 2014; Shephard et al., 2015; Buchwitz et al., 2005; Borsdorff et al., 2018).
-However, a single LEO satellite has a revisit time of 12 hours over the equator.
+Observing atmospheric composition from space provides critical data for forecasting air quality, assessing climate change and monitoring the long-term variabilities in tropospheric and stratospheric compositions.
+In the last two decades, satellite-borne instruments on board polar-orbiting satellites in low-Earth orbit (LEO) have demonstrated their full capabilities in observing the atmospheric composition (e.g., Clerbaux et al., 2003; Crevoisier et al., 2014; Shephard et al., 2015; Buchwitz et al., 2005; Borsdorff et al., 2018).

+However, a single LEO satellite has a revisit time of 12 h over the Equator.
 In general, only one (for near-infrared or UV-visible instrument) or two (for thermal infrared sounder) observations are available each day for the same spot.
 Critical information on the diurnal cycle of atmospheric composition is, however, not available from LEO satellites.
-As an important advancement over current LEO instruments, measurements from geostationary (GEO) orbit can provide contiguous coverage with similar or higher spatial resolution and a revisit time of 1-2 hours, which would provide breakthrough measurements for numerical weather prediction and support high-temporal-resolution air quality forecasting (Schmit et al., 2009).
+As an important advancement over current LEO instruments, measurements from geostationary (GEO) orbit can provide contiguous coverage with similar or higher spatial resolution and a revisit time of 1-2 h, which would provide breakthrough measurements for numerical weather prediction and support high-temporal-resolution air quality forecasting (Schmit et al., 2009).

-The Geostationary Interferometric Infrared Sounder (GIIRS) onboard FengYun-4 series satellites, launched in 2016 (FY-40 4A) and 2021 (FY-4B), respectively, is the world's first geostationary hyperspectral infrared sounder (Yang et al., 2017).
-With a spectral resolution of 0.625 cm-1, similar to current LEO satellites, GIIRS provides a unique opportunity for observing the diurnal variabilities of atmospheric composition over East Asia, as has been demonstrated in retrieving atmospheric ammonia (Clarisse et al., 2021).
-Existing on-orbit GEO instruments for observing air quality also include the Geostationary Environment Monitoring Spectrometer (GEMS) by South Korea which was launched in Feb.
-2020.
-GEMS was designed to measure air quality in Asia using ultraviolet and visible (UV/VIS) bands (Kim et al., 2020).
-Future GEO missions with hyperspectral capabilities include ESA's Sentinel-4 mission onboard the Meteosat Third Generation Sounder platform, which is made up of the thermal Infrared Sounder (IRS) for providing profiles of temperature and humidity and the Ultraviolet Visible Near-infrared (UVN) spectrometer for monitoring air quality trace gases and aerosols in Europe (Ingmann et al., 2012; Holmlund et al., 2021), and NASA's Tropospheric Emissions: Monitoring of Pollution (TEMPO; Zoogman et al., 2017) that will track air quality in North America.
-In addition, the to-be-launched greenhouse gas targeted mission: Geostationary Carbon Cycle Observatory (GeoCarb) by NASA was designed to measure carbon dioxide (CO2), methane (CH4), and carbon monoxide (CO) throughout the Americas (Polonsky et al., 2014).
+The Geostationary Interferometric Infrared Sounder (GI-IRS) on board FengYun-4 series satellites, launched in 2016 (FY-4A) and 2021 (FY-4B), respectively, is the world's first geostationary hyperspectral infrared sounder (Yang et al., 2017).
+With a spectral resolution of 0.625 cm^{-1} , similar to current LEO satellites, GIIRS provides a unique opportunity for observing the diurnal variabilities of atmospheric composition over eastern Asia, as has been demonstrated in retrieving atmospheric ammonia (Clarisse et al., 2021).
+Existing on-orbit GEO instruments for observing air quality also include the Geostationary Environment Monitoring Spectrometer (GEMS) by South Korea, which was launched in February 2020.
+GEMS was designed to measure air quality in Asia using ultraviolet and visible (UV-VIS) bands (Kim et al., 2020).
+Future GEO missions with hyperspectral capabilities include ESA's Sentinel-4 mission on board the Meteosat Third Generation Sounder platform, which is made up of the thermal Infrared Sounder (IRS) for providing profiles of temperature and humidity and the ultraviolet-visible-nearinfrared (UVN) spectrometer for monitoring air quality trace gases and aerosols in Europe (Ingmann et al., 2012; Holmlund et al., 2021), and NASA's Tropospheric Emissions: Monitoring of Pollution (TEMPO; Zoogman et al., 2017) that will track air quality in North America.
+In addition, the to-be-launched greenhouse gas targeted mission Geostationary Carbon Cycle Observatory (GeoCarb) by NASA was designed to measure carbon dioxide (CO_2) , methane (CH_4) and carbon monoxide (CO) throughout the Americas (Polonsky et al., 2014).